techidock/open-source/channel_area/README.md

 # Channel Area Web Application

-This is a simple Flask-based web application for calculating the cross-sectional area of different water channel shapes:
+This is a simple Flask-based web application for calculating the cross-sectional area of water channels.
+Shapes are drawn as polygons that you can freely edit.

-- **Circular Channel**: circular cross-section, area = π * radius²
-- **Rectangle Channel**: rectangular cross-section, area = width * depth
-- **Polygon Channel**: free-form shape drawn by clicking points on the canvas

 Each dimension field lets you choose units in metres, centimetres or millimetres.
 Areas are reported in the selected units squared.
-The circular channel also allows editing the number of points used to draw the circle (default is 25).
-Rectangular channels are centred at the bottom of the canvas and always use four points.
 The **New Channel** button opens a dialog containing all the options for creating a shape and adjusting its dimensions.
 An additional **Water Height** box sits beneath the canvas where you can specify how full the channel is, from 0 up to the maximum height of the selected shape.
 The shape is coloured grey above the water line and blue below it.
 Both the overall shape area and the water-filled area are displayed beneath the canvas.

 ## Requirements